OMR-PRAIG-UA-ES/ISMIR-2024-SYNTHETIC2REAL-OMR/README.md

 - We use *Capitan* (or b-59-850), *Il Lauro Secco*, *Magnificat*, *Mottecta*, and *Guatemala* datasets.
 These are private datasets and are available upon [request](mailto:malfaro@dlsi.ua.es).
 After obtaining these datasets, please place them in the [`data`](data) folder.

 ### Experiments

-We use each dataset as a source and try to adapt the corresponding source model to each of the remaining datasets.
+We use Primens as the source dataset and try to adapt its corresponding source model to each of the remaining datasets.
+There are two adaptation stages:

-We perform a random seach of 50 runs for each source-target combination and keep the best one as the final result.
+1. Source-Free Domain Adaptation using the AMD method We perform a random seach of 50 runs for each source-target combination and keep the best one as the final result.
+2. Source-Free Self-Labelling Adaptation
+  The best model from 1. is further fine-tuned using a self-labelled dataset.
+Such a dataset is first created using the shelf-off predictions from model 1. based on a confidence threshold.
+That first dataset is used to fine-tune in a supervised way the model.
+At the end of each epoch, the remaining samples (those not considered due to low confidence) are evaluated again to see if they can be now considered.

 Execute the [`run_experiments.sh`](run_experiments.sh) script to replicate the experiments from our work:
 ```bash
 $ bash run_experiments.sh
 ```